rohankshir/rohankshir.github.io/_posts/2015-12-25-analyzing-twitter-part-3.md

 ### Raw Frequency

 This association measure simply scores the bigrams of the corpus by their raw frequency.
-The most highly occuring bigrams will be scored highest.
+The most frequently occuring bigrams will be scored highest.
 Below are a list of highest scored bigrams according to this measure, with a code snippet for solidarity.
-A few examples like "thank you" and "good morning" show commonly used phrases that are imbued with meaning.
+A few examples like "thank you" and "good morning" show commonly used phrases that are commonly embedded in discourse.
 Other popular bigrams give the feeling of the emotional stream of conscious, with many references to the subject, such as "I feel", "I want", "I need", and "you have".
 Finally, we can see commonly used [collocations](https://en.wikipedia.org/wiki/Collocation), such as "ready for", "such as", "at least", "to go".

 The raw frequency scoring technique gleans some general, conversational facets of the English language.
 Many of these can be instrumental in guaging sentiment, constituents, and discourse.